SystemsApproach/7E/introduction/architecture.rst

    technologies), with a narrow waist in the middle (corresponding to IP).

-While the 7-layer OSI model can, with some imagination, be applied to the Internet, a simpler stack is often used instead.
-At the lowest level is a wide variety of network technologies, denoted NET\
-:sub:`1`, NET\ :sub:`2`, and so on.
-In practice, these networks are implemented by a combination of hardware (e.g., a network adaptor) and software (e.g., a network device driver).
-For example, you might find Ethernet or wireless protocols (such as the 802.11 Wi-Fi standards) at this layer.
-(These protocols in turn may actually involve several sublayers, but the Internet architecture does not presume anything about them.)
-The next layer consists of a single protocol—the *Internet Protocol* (IP).
-This is the protocol that supports the interconnection of multiple networking technologies into a single, logical internetwork.
-The layer on top of IP contains two main protocols—the *Transmission Control Protocol* (TCP) and the *User Datagram Protocol* (UDP).
-TCP and UDP provide alternative logical channels to application programs: TCP provides a reliable byte-stream channel, and UDP provides an unreliable datagram delivery channel (*datagram* may be thought of as a synonym for message).
-In the language of the Internet, TCP and UDP are sometimes called *end-to-end* protocols, although it is equally correct to refer to them as *transport* protocols.

-Running above the transport layer is a range of application protocols, such as HTTP, FTP, Telnet (remote login), and the Simple Mail Transfer Protocol (SMTP), that enable the interoperation of popular applications.
-To understand the difference between an application layer protocol and an application, think of all the different World Wide Web browsers that are or have been available (e.g., Firefox, Chrome, Safari, Netscape, Mosaic, Internet Explorer).
-There is a similarly large number of different implementations of web servers.
-The reason that you can use any one of these application programs to access a particular site on the Web is that they all conform to the same application layer protocol:
-HTTP.
-Confusingly, the same term sometimes applies to both an application and the application layer protocol that it uses (e.g., FTP is often used as the name of an application that implements the FTP protocol).
+The Internet architecture is often depicted by a diagram similar to the one shown in :numref:`Figure %s <fig-internet>`.
+The diagram is noteworthy because of it's hourglass shape—wide at the top, narrow in the middle, and wide at the bottom.
+This shape actually reflects an important design philosophy of the Internet.
+That is, IP serves as the focal point for the architecture—it defines a common method for exchanging packets among a wide collection of networks.
+Above IP there can be arbitrarily many applilcation programs (which the diagram denotes as App\ :sub:`A` to App\ :sub:`Z`) and below IP the architecture allows for arbitrarily many different network technologies (which the diagram denotes as Net\ :sub:`1` to Net\
+:sub:`N`).
+In practice, the applications can be anything from web browing to video streaming, while popular network technologies include Ethernet, WiFi, and 5G.

+The intermediate layer sitting between IP and the applications, which typically includes TCP and UDP but could include other protocols, corresponds to the transport protocols that provide useful services to application programs.
+As a rough analogy, you can think of these protocols as similar to library programs; applications could run directly on top of IP, but they provide useful functionality that makes the app developer's job easier.

 Most people who work actively in the networking field are familiar with both the Internet architecture and the 7-layer OSI architecture, and there is general agreement on how the layers map between architectures.
-The Internet’s application layer is considered to be at layer 7, its transport layer is layer 4, the IP (internetworking or just network) layer is layer 3, and the link or subnet layer below IP is layer 2.
+The Internet’s application layer is considered to be at layer 7, its transport layer is layer 4, the IP (internetworking or just network) layer is layer 3, and the link technologies sitting below IP correspond to layer 2.

 .. sidebar:: IETF and Standardization

-   Although we call it the "Internet architecture" rather than the "IETF architecture," it's fair to say that the IETF is the primary standardization body responsible for its definition, as well as the specification of many of its protocols, such as TCP, UDP, IP, DNS, and BGP.
-But the Internet architecture also embraces many protocols defined by other organizations, including IEEE's 802.11 ethernet and Wi-Fi standards, W3C's HTTP/HTML web specifications, 3GPP's 4G and 5G cellular networks standards, and ITU-T's H.232 video encoding standards, to name a few.
+   We have informally been talking about the Internet community, but it includes a recognized standardization body, known as the Internet Engineering Task Force (IETF), which is responsible for the specification of many of the Internet protocols, such as TCP, UDP, IP, DNS, and BGP.
+The Internet architecture also embraces protocols defined by other organizations, including IEEE's 802.11 ethernet and Wi-Fi standards, W3C's HTTP/HTML web specifications, 3GPP's 4G and 5G cellular networks standards, and ITU-T's H.232 video encoding standards, to name a few.

    In addition to defining architectures and specifying protocols, there are yet other organizations that support the larger goal of